-• The Teacher Education Program requires a grade of C- or higher for all professional education and content area courses.
-Additionally, students must earn a grade of C- or

-- higher for the following General Education courses: College Algebra, English Composition I, English Composition II, and Introduction to Speech Communication. - GPAs will be verified by checking the student's official transcript. - Teacher candidates transferring from another institution are responsible for providing the required ACT/MoGEA documentation. - Students who are eligible for admittance into the HLGU Teacher Education Program because of their ACT Composite score, are still required to demonstrate competency through the MoGEA to opt out of MTH 183. - Candidates may be requested to appear personally before the Teacher Education Committee for any reason the committee deems necessary. - Background checks will be required for field and student-teaching experiences and again for certification in the state of Missouri.
+- The Teacher Education Program requires a grade of C- or higher for all professional education and content area courses.
+Additionally, students must earn a grade of Cor higher for the following General Education courses: General Education Math course (College Algebra, Elementary Statistics, Contemporary Mathematics, or higher), English Composition I, English Composition II, and Introduction to Speech Communication. - GPAs will be verified by checking the student's official transcript. - Teacher candidates transferring from another institution are responsible for providing the required ACT/MoGEA documentation. - Candidates may be requested to appear personally before the Teacher Education Committee for any reason the committee deems necessary. - Background checks will be required for field and student-teaching experiences and again for certification in the state of Missouri.
 Teacher candidates pay all fees incurred.
-Applicants who have been convicted of a felony must identify themselves on the HLGU application form and provide the appropriate documents to the Teacher Education Committee.
-Applicants who fail to disclose a personal felony conviction will be removed from the Teacher Education Program. - Upon committee recommendation, candidates will be denied admission, granted probationary admission with suggested corrective measures, or be granted admission and allowed to continue in the program, provided they maintain the following: - o Minimum academic status required for admission. - Campus/community citizenship that reflects moral character and sincere interest in teaching. - When applying for student teaching, the student must meet the following CGPA requirements: - o A CGPA of 2.75 on a 4.0 scale (includes all transfer credit). - A CGPA of 3.00 on a 4.0 scale in all "Professional Education Requirements" and "Content Area Certification Requirements" (some of which may overlap with General Education courses). - Graduate-level candidates seeking certification should begin the process of gaining admission to the Teacher Education Program within the first semester of coursework at HLGU.
+Applicants who have been convicted of a felony must identify themselves on the HLGU application form and provide the appropriate documents to the

+- Teacher Education Committee.
+Applicants who fail to disclose a personal felony conviction will be removed from the Teacher Education Program. - Upon committee recommendation, candidates will be denied admission, granted probationary admission with suggested corrective measures, or be granted admission and allowed to continue in the program, provided they maintain the following: - o Minimum academic status required for admission. - Campus/community citizenship that reflects moral character and sincere interest in teaching. - When applying for student teaching, the student must have a CGPA of 3.00 on a 4.0 scale in all "Professional Education Requirements" and "Content Area Certification Requirements" (some of which may overlap with General Education courses). - Graduate-level candidates seeking certification should begin the process of gaining admission to the Teacher Education Program within the first semester of coursework at HLGU.
 Admission to the program is required before candidates are allowed to enroll in a second semester of coursework.
 Additionally, graduate-level candidates seeking certification are required to take the Missouri Content Assessment (MoCA) in the appropriate certification area within the first semester of coursework at HLGU.
 Passage of the MoCA is required prior to applying for student teaching.